American Institute of Electrical Engineers: History

+Female Institute staff

+Although the AIEE was a member-volunteer run organization, it relied on a paid staff for daily operations.
+Many of those employees were women.
+The November 1906 issue of the Proceedings of the AIEE (vol 25, no 11) published an article, "The Various Homes of the Institute," that documented the offices of the Institute's headquarters on the sixth and seventh floor of the White Building at 93 and 95 Liberty Street, New York, NY, one month before the move to their new location in the Engineering Societies Building at 25 to 33 West 39th Street.
+The photos that accompanied the article not only included images of the women who worked there, but unusual for the time, also named them.
+Female employees of the AIEE included Miss Mary E. Durant, Mrs. Emily H. Hough, Mrs. I. M. McKinnon, and Miss Hazel Pike.

 Institute's first logo

 After the AIEE's founding in 1884, its member's badge was created in 1893 by a committee headed by Alexander Graham Bell, AIEE's president from 1891 to 1892.
 The badge's logo depicted Benjamin Franklin's kite, representative of the discovery that lightning carried electricity.

 The design also showed a winding of gold wire with its midpoints crossed by a galvanometer's indicator, invoking the electrical engineer's Wheatstone bridge.
 Ohm's law and the letters "AIEE" were added in gold at the logo's base.
 The busy logo design was replaced four years later.

 Merger and evolution

 The AIEE and the IRE merged in 1963 to form the Institute of Electrical and Electronics Engineers (IEEE), in short order becoming the world's largest technical society.